Skip to main content

 It’s a prime opportunity for you to send thoughtful, engaging messages that capture their attention.
 The challenge lies in knowing exactly what to talk about or what to do to inspire action without overwhelming your audience during a restful time.

-While we can’t plan your entire New Year’s strategy, we can showcase 8 New Year’s marketing ideas that will resonate with your audience (and perhaps secure a sale or two) as you both look forward to new beginnings.
+While we can’t plan your entire New Year’s strategy, we can showcase 7 New Year’s marketing ideas that will resonate with your audience (and perhaps secure a sale or two) as you both look forward to new beginnings.

 Take it from Spotify: looking back at the last 12 months is a good way to tell a heartwarming and nostalgic story about what the year meant for you and your customers.

-2. Focus on New Year’s resolutions
+2. Incorporate New Year’s resolutions into a quiz

-Think about what resolutions your customers are likely to have.
-For a tech brand, the focus might be on productivity and time management habits.
-For a beauty or apparel brand, the focus might be encouraging customers to embrace their individuality by sharing makeup tutorials or fashion tips that inspire them to celebrate who they truly are.
+• For a beauty or apparel brand, the focus might be encouraging customers to embrace their individuality by sharing makeup tutorials or fashion tips that inspire them to celebrate who they truly are.

 Image shows a New Year’s marketing campaign from workout supplement brand Naked Nutrition, titled, “Set up for success.”
 The email lists steps like setting priorities, thinking bigger, and tracking daily habits, each with a corresponding photo and “learn more” CTA.
-At the end of the list is a section that says, �“not sure where to start?” and encourages subscribers to take the brand’s quiz to find out which proteins and supplements align with their goals and diet.
+At the end of the list is a section that says, “not sure where to start?” and encourages subscribers to take the brand’s quiz to find out which proteins and supplements align with their goals and diet.

 Source: Milled